Null value support

 • If using JDBC, set the connection option enableNullHandling=true (either in the URL or as a property).

-Even they have similar names, the nullHandlingEnabled table configuration and the enableNullHandling query option are different.
-Remember nullHandlingEnabled table configuration modifies how segments are stored and enableNullHandling query option modifies how queries are executed.
+Even though they have similar names, the nullHandlingEnabled table configuration and the enableNullHandling query option are different.
+Remember that the nullHandlingEnabled table configuration modifies how segments are stored and the enableNullHandling query option modifies how queries are executed.

 When the enableNullHandling option is set to true, the Pinot query engine uses a different execution path that interprets nulls in a standard SQL way.
 This means that IS NULL and IS NOT NULL predicates will evaluate to true or false according to whether a null is detected (like in basic null support mode) but also aggregation functions like COUNT, SUM, AVG, MODE, etc. will deal with null values as expected (usually ignoring null values).

 In this mode, some indexes may not be usable, and queries may be significantly more expensive.
 Performance degradation impacts all the columns in the table, including columns in the query that do not contain null values.
-This degradation happens even when table uses column base null storing.
+This degradation happens even when table uses column based null storing.

 Examples queries